Horace Burrell: Military career

 At St. Elizabeth Technical High School, Burrell had been placed in charge of the school's cadet squad at the rank of second lieutenant.
 He applied for entry to the Jamaica Defence Force (JDF) and undertook a challenging three-day course of physical endurance, leadership appreciation, and mental ability tests.
 In the end, of a field of 48 candidates, he was one of only three to be green-lighted for training overseas as commissioned officers.

 With this in view, Commissioned Officer Cadet Burrell undertook basic officer training with the Canadian Armed Forces at Chilliwack, British Columbia, at their officer candidate school from which he emerged after an intensive one-year course of study as a military officer graduate.
 As a second lieutenant, Burrell stayed in Canada, to undertake further studies at the Combat Arms School situated on the Canadian Forces Base in Gagetown, New Brunswick.
 One year later in 1974, and now Lieutenant, Burrell would fly to the United Kingdom to undertake further military studies at the School of Infantry, Platoon Commander's Battle Course which took place in Warminster.
 Following his return to Jamaica in 1975, Burrell spent the next two years as a Training Officer at the Newcastle Military post, training new cadets.

 In 1977 Burrell was promoted to captain in the Jamaica Defence Force after just five years of army enrollment, three of which, had been spent in advanced weapons and leadership training.
-He then received his private pilot license as he sought to make progress in another great love of his, aviation (from a very early age, Burrell had always been fascinated with aviation).
+He then received his private pilot license as he sought to make progress in aviation, something Burrell had always been fascinated with aviation.
 Burrell would retain the rank of captain for six additional active years of army life.

 In 1980-1981 Burrell returned to Canada for further studies, this time at the Canadian Land Force Command and Staff College in Fort Frontenac, Ontario.
 Immediately on his return to Jamaica in 1981, he was given the signal honor of being appointed acting company commander, First Battalion, Jamaica Regiment, a position he held for a year.

 In 1983 Burrell retired from the army as a captain.
 On his retirement, he was the recipient of a 1983 Medal of Honor from the government of Jamaica for his commanding officer role in Operation Urgent Fury.